IRWG/Rackham Community of Scholars

 - This will be reviewed by an interdisciplinary committee.

-- Two (2) letters of recommendation from professors addressing your overall educational and career plans.
+- One (1) letter of recommendation from a professor addressing your overall educational and career plans.

 - Curriculum Vitae

-- Transcript(s) of graduate work from the University of Michigan
+- Unofficial transcript(s) of graduate work from the University of Michigan

-- U-M transcripts may be official or unofficial, and should be scanned and uploaded directly to the Application Form below.
+- U-M transcripts may be official or unofficial, and should be uploaded directly to the online application in InfoReady.

 Human Subjects Review: Compliance with all appropriate regulations governing conduct of research will be required.
 Research proposals involving the use of human subjects will be subject to project review and approval by the appropriate IRB.
 It is the responsibility of the applicant to obtain IRB approval.